LandSandBoat/lsb-wiki/Home.md

 This is the wiki for LandSandBoat (LSB below) - an open-source server emulator for FFXI.

-If you wish to made changes or additions to the wiki please submit a pull request to our [editable wiki mirror](https://github.com/LandSandBoat/lsb-wiki).
-Changes will be published once they are reviewed and merged.
+If you wish to make changes or additions to the wiki please submit a pull request to our [editable wiki mirror](https://github.com/LandSandBoat/lsb-wiki).
+Changes will be automatically published once they are reviewed and merged.

 ## General